 2023–24 Subsidy Application

-The 2023–24 NBPTS Candidate Subsidy Award Application will open in September 2023.
-The application will be for teachers initiating the process of pursuing a certification from NBPTS when teaching at a school on the Eligible High-Priority Schools List after July 1, 2023.
-Application will be open September 2023 through January 3, 2024, at 4 p.m.
+The 2023–24 NBPTS Candidate Subsidy Application is now open.
+This application is for new and continuing teachers in the process of pursuing a certification from NBPTS when teaching at a school on the Eligible High-Priority Schools List after July 1, 2023.
+This application will close January 10, 2024, at 4 p.m.

 Eligibility and Funding

 Candidates who teach at least 50 percent time in a high-priority school are eligible for the $2,500 subsidy award.
 High-priority school is defined as a school with 55 percent or more of its pupils (unduplicated) classified as an English learner or foster youth, or eligible for free or reduced-price meal.

 Lists of California’s 2022–23 and 2023–24 Eligible High Priority Schools.
 These lists are only used for the purpose of identifying schools with teachers eligible to receive the NBPTS Candidate Subsidy Award and the NBCT Certification Incentive Award.
 If you don't see your school on the high-priority lists but you believe it qualifies, please email NBCT@cde.ca.gov.